tinify/wordpress-plugin/readme.txt

 = 3.0.0 =
 * Added option to compress images in the background to improve the speed of adding files to Wordpress.
 * Speed up bulk compressions by compressing more images simultaneously.
-* Better WP Offload S3 compatibility by downloading images from S3 before compression for existing images.
+* Show notice in the settings when using WP Offload S3 while having local images removed from the server.
-* Show notification whenever incompatible plugins are installed and activated.
+* Show notice whenever incompatible plugins are installed and activated.
 * No longer show incorrect free subscription limit whenever an account had multiple API keys with compressions.
-* Corrected links to API dashboard.
 * Fallback to fopen whenever curl_exec is disabled.

 = 2.2.6 =